 - clients (optional): The number of clients that should execute the provided tasks.
-If you specify this property, Rally will only use as many clients as you have defined on the parallel element (see examples)! - warmup-time-period (optional, defaults to 0): Allows to define a default value for all tasks of the parallel element. - time-period (optional, no default value if not specified): Allows to define a default value for all tasks of the parallel element. - warmup-iterations (optional, defaults to 0): Allows to define a default value for all tasks of the parallel element. - iterations (optional, defaults to 1): Allows to define a default value for all tasks of the parallel element.

-- completed-by (optional): Allows to define the name of one task in the tasks list.
+If you specify this property, Rally will only use as many clients as you have defined on the parallel element (see examples)! - ramp-up-time-period (optional, defaults to 0): The time-period in seconds across all nested tasks to spend in ramp-up.
+If this property is defined here, it cannot be overridden in nested tasks.
+This property requires warmup-time-period to be set as well, which must be greater than or equal to the ramp-up time.
+See the section on ramp-up for more details. - warmup-time-period (optional, defaults to 0): Allows to define a default value for all tasks of the parallel element. - time-period (optional, no default value if not specified): Allows to define a default value for all tasks of the parallel element. - warmup-iterations (optional, defaults to 0): Allows to define a default value for all tasks of the parallel element. - iterations (optional, defaults to 1): Allows to define a default value for all tasks of the parallel element. - completed-by (optional): Allows to define the name of one task in the tasks list.
 As soon as this task has completed, the whole parallel task structure is considered completed.
 If this property is not explicitly defined, the parallel task structure is considered completed as soon as all its subtasks have completed.
-A task is completed if and only if all associated clients have completed execution. - tasks (mandatory): Defines a list of tasks that should be executed concurrently.
+A task is completed if and only if all associated clients have completed execution.

+• tasks (mandatory): Defines a list of tasks that should be executed concurrently.
 Each task in the list can define the following properties that have been defined above: clients, warmup-time-period, time-period, warmup-iterations and iterations.